duffau/pres/microservices/slides.md

 The overall goal is always to not let development of new features be slowed down by code complexity.

-But one needs to defer the step to a microservice when the needs of the system have become clear.
+It's better to wait to build a microservice system until the needs of the system have become clear.

-These needs are learned well in a monolith.
+Also learning the boundaries of the business domain is important when defining the service boundaries.

+Building and maintaining a monolith is a good way to learn these lessons.
 :::